robertdfrench/portunusd/README.md

 Of course, doors alone will not handle scaling across the boundary of a single operating system instance, but a relayd-style collaboration with the firewall could facilitate this, assuming copies of the application are available on multiple hosts.
-This is where `portunus` comes in.
+This is where `portunusd` comes in.

 ### Acknowledgements
 The social media preview image is by [Loudon dodd][4] - Own work, [CC BY-SA